meitner-se/meitnercli/README.md

  - caching in ORM layer
     - Get-methods, try to get from cache, if not found, get from db and update cache
     - Create/Update-methods should update cache
- - non-join tables will be generated for upsert on Create and Update-methods, should not be possible